All about RE at Hayward’s…

 - Right to withdrawal: The right to withdraw children from RE was granted historically when the subject took the form of Religious Instruction which carried with it connotations of induction into Christianity.
 Modern RE in schools is plural, open, broad and explorative in nature..
 However, parents do retain the right to withdraw their children from RE lessons, or any part of the RE curriculum and the school has the responsibility to supervise them, though not to provide additional teaching or incur extra cost.
 If a parent wishes to discuss this further, we ask that they make an appointment to speak with the Head Teacher

 At Hayward’s, we actively organise and encourage visits from speakers from a range of religious backgrounds.
 All visitors to the school are asked to sign our Visitor Code of Conduct which makes clear the purpose and scope of their visit.
 Visits to religious buildings are sensitively and respectfully carried out in-line with school visit policies.

-At Hayward's we enjoy fortnightly visits from 'Open the Book'.
+At Hayward's we enjoy fortnightly visits (either in-person of virtually) from 'Open the Book'.
 'Open the Book' is a project which provides resources and guidance so that members of our local church can present Bible Stories to the children in an engaging way, using costumes and visual aids.
 Some of our older pupils even take part in telling the story.

-Rev. Matthew Tregenza is also a regular visitor to school.
-Rev. Matthew is the Vicar at the Church of the Holy Cross which is right across the road.
+The Church of the Holy Cross is right across the road.
 The Church is also kind enough to host our annual Christmas Carol Service and children also take part in the Church's annual Christmas Tree Festival.